 - Businesses and organizations who have or will have employees who are deaf, deafblind, or hard of hearing

 During the 2014 legislative session, MNCDHH, along with community advocates, successfully amending a state law that requires employment supports for people with disabilities ( 268A.16 ).
 Services were available to people with mental illness and "severe disabilities", but no policy required supports for people who are deaf, deafblind and hard of hearing.
 The law now requires that the state offer supports to working-aged adults and youth who are deaf, deafblind or hard of hearing to the group of individuals with disabilities who can obtain supports without being Vocational Rehabilitation Services clients.

 During the 2015 legislative session, MNCDHH, along with community advocates, successfully advocated for the reinstatement of the funding dedicated to providing employment supports for working-aged adults and youth who are deaf, deafblind or hard of hearing.
 The Jobs Finance bill that passed during the special session that year included $1 million per year for grants to groups like VECTOR and MEC to provide employment supports for adults and youth who are deaf, deafblind and hard of hearing.

 Who was involved

-- Commission of Deaf, DeafBlind & Hard of Hearing Minnesotans
+- Minnesota Commission of the Deaf, DeafBlind & Hard of Hearing (MNCDHH)

 - Representative Pat Garofalo and Senator Dave Tomassoni (bill authors)